BlueEagle12/MTA-Vice-City/README.md

 # MTA-Vice-City

 Full vice city conversion for MTA:SA with LODs
-UPDATED FOR EARLY 3.0 SUPPORT
+UPDATED FOR EARLY 3.1 SUPPORT

--- Missing alot of open world interiors
+-- Missing open world interiors, mini map is off and water is off.
+Will take care of this soon

 Feel free to post any bugs in Issues, or directly message me on discord.
 If you have a bug fix make a pull request and inform me and I'll review it.